commerceblock/docs/source/mainstay-con/index.rst

 Staychain multi-signature security
 ----------------------------------

-A fundamental property of the Mainstay protocol is that users do not have to trust the connector service (or anyone else) to guarantee immutability - this is provided by the global proof-of-work securing the Bitcoin blockchain.
+A fundamental property of the Mainstay protocol is that users do not have to trust the connector service (or anyone else) to guarantee immutability - this is provided by the global proof-of-work securing the Bitcoin blockchain combined with slot-proofs.
 However, in order to provide a continuous and reliable service, the staychain of commitment transactions must remain in the control of the connector service.
 If the private keys controlling the staychain output (i.e. the base private keys) are lost or stolen, then the new state commitments cannot be immutably linked, and users would be forced to coordinate updates to a new staychain.
 To provide the required security and resiliency of the service the staychain is controlled by a multi-sig script (as described in the whitepaper).
-In addition, each base private key of the staychain is generated and secured inside of a hardware security module (HSM).
+In addition, each base private key (``xpriv[i]``) of the staychain is generated and secured inside of a BIP32-compatible hardware security module (HSM).